Emma Frost: Telekinetic potential

-Innate traits and expertise
+Education and expertise

-Emma Frost has a gifted intellect with college degrees in multiple fields, including a Bachelor of Science in education with a minor in Business Administration from the prominent Marvel Universe's Empire State University.
-A superb businesswoman, Emma Frost for many years was founder and CEO of Frost Enterprises, a major multinational conglomerate headquartered in New York City that rivaled Stark Enterprises and Worthington Industries and specialized in shipping, aerospace engineering and new technology R&D.
+Emma Frost holds college degrees in multiple fields, including a Bachelor of Science in education with a minor in Business Administration from Empire State University.
+She is also an accomplished businesswoman and was, for many years, the founder and CEO of Frost Enterprises, a major multinational conglomerate headquartered in New York City that rivaled Stark Industries and Worthington Industries.
+The company specialized in shipping, aerospace engineering and new technology R&D.

 She is also a highly capable planner, an electronics expert, and can invent machines that grant various psionic abilities, such as "Multivac", a mutant locater capable of monitoring the psionic levels of mutants; the "Hallucinator" used to induce hypnotic hallucinations to brainwash others; the gun-like device that enabled her to exchange minds and powers with Storm; and the Mindtap mechanism which enhanced and enabled her Hellfire cohort Mastermind to project his illusions directly into the mind of the Phoenix.

 Emma Frost is well versed in medical disciplines such as neurology, biochemistry, pathophysiology and genetics.
 This has allowed her to medically cure Polaris from an array of infectious diseases and examine Iceman's brain physiology.
 Additionally, Frost has also been shown to bootstrap her own brain chemistry to counter a neurotoxin.

 Resources and anonymity

-Emma Frost possesses vast wealth as the owner of several multibillion-dollar conglomerates; Frost International, Frost Enterprises and Meridian Enterprises.
-Additionally, she has also made investments in oil companies, Stark Industries, Wakandan Airways, Ben Nishmura's gamma research, Reed Richards' patent for unstable molecules and Cummings Aeronautics helicarrier project.
-Furthermore, as CEO of Frost International, Emma Frost has access to various technologies either designed by herself, or made through acquisitions of corporations such as LaNeige Industries which specialises in trans-dimensional travel and weaponry.
+Emma Frost possesses vast wealth as the owner of several multibillion-dollar conglomerates: Frost International, Frost Enterprises and Meridian Enterprises.
+She has also invested in numerous companies and projects, including oil companies, Stark Industries, Wakandan Airways, Ben Nishmura's gamma research, Reed Richards' patent for unstable molecules and Cummings Aeronautics helicarrier project.
+As CEO of Frost International, Emma also has access to a wide range of technologies, some designed by herself, or made through acquisitions of corporations such as LaNeige Industries which specialises in trans-dimensional travel and weaponry.

 Her wealth and legal resources (Brooke & Webster esq plc) affords her a degree of anonymity over the digital medium.
 This has been shown to extend to databases owned by the Avengers, and the Sentinel Bastion.
 Furthermore, several injunctions have been in place to prevent any discussion or referencing of Frost or her moniker the "White Queen" on any public networks.

 As a member of the Phoenix Five, Emma Frost at one point telepathically scanned every single superhuman and human mind on the planet digging for the darkest of secrets and information.

 Attire and paraphernalia

 Emma Frost regards her revealing attire as battle armour which may give her a psychological edge against any opponent.
 Additionally, she considers high-heeled footwear as vital to her attire, and has demonstrated balance and proficiency with them in hand-to-hand combat.
-Emma Frost has to maintain a careful balance between her fashion sensibilities and being on the battlefield as this has on one occasion hindered her mobility on mountainous terrain.
+Frost has to maintain a careful balance between her fashion sensibilities and being on the battlefield as this has on one occasion hindered her mobility on mountainous terrain.